Actipro/WPF-Controls/Documentation/topics/editors/other-controls/maskedtextbox.md

 ## Case Sensitivity and Case-Correction

-The control attempts to match the mask in a case-insensitive way by default, meaning that both 'A' and 'a' will match an "a" pattern.
+The control attempts to match the mask in a case-insensitive way by default, meaning that both `A` and `a` will match an `"a"` pattern.
 If you wish to force your mask to be case sensitive, set the [IsCaseSensitive](xref:@ActiproUIRoot.Controls.Editors.MaskedTextBox.IsCaseSensitive) property to `true`.

 If you wish to allow case-insensitivity and also coerce characters to match the pattern, set the [IsCaseAutoCorrected](xref:@ActiproUIRoot.Controls.Editors.MaskedTextBox.IsCaseAutoCorrected) property to `true`.
 When this property is set, the [IsCaseSensitive](xref:@ActiproUIRoot.Controls.Editors.MaskedTextBox.IsCaseSensitive) property is ignored.
-Say the mask pattern is "(Male|Female)".
+Say the mask pattern is `"(Male|Female)"`.
 This means only one of the two strings can be typed.
-If the user types a 'm' into the control, it will convert the typed character to 'M'.
-The control also will automatically insert the rest of the text, making it read "Male" since the "ale" characters are considered literals at those character offsets.
+If the user types an `m` into the control, it will convert the typed character to `M`.
+The control will also automatically insert the rest of the text, making it read `"Male"` since the `"ale"` characters are considered literals at those character offsets.
 Note that this last feature occurs regardless of case options.

 ## Regular Expression Mask Syntax